minoskt/mpu-feature-extraction/README.md

 # Mobile Phone Use Dataset: Feature Extraction Script

-This script can be used as an example for extracting features from the [Mobile Phone Use Dataset](https://sites.google.com/view/mobile-phone-use-dataset) (also known as MPU).
+This script can be used as an example for extracting features from the [Mobile Phone Use Dataset](https://sites.google.com/view/mobile-phone-use-dataset) (also known as MPU dataset).
 It is written in Python 3.7 and supports multi-processing (one core is used per user).
 It uses 80% of your system cores by default, but can also be customised using [Optional Arguments](#Optional-Arguments).

 For more information about the MPU dataset, please visit https://sites.google.com/view/mobile-phone-use-dataset.